-The Rights Plan provides a mechanism whereby the minimum expiry period for a take-over bid must be 60 days after the date of the bid and the bid must remain open for a further period of 10 business days after the acquiring person publicly announces that the Common Shares deposited or tendered and not withdrawn constitute more than 50% of the Common Shares outstanding held by independent Shareholders.
-On January 1, 2011, Keyera Corp. issued Rights to its Shareholders pursuant to the terms of the Rights Agreement.
-One Right is deemed to have been distributed for each Common Share and will automatically be transferred with that Common Share unless and until a flip-in event occurs.
-The Rights are not exercisable unless and until a flip-in event occurs.
-The issuance of the Rights does not change the manner in which Shareholders currently trade their Common Shares.
+The Rights Plan provides a mechanism, similar to that required under securities laws, whereby a take-over bid must remain open for at least 105 days (unless shortened by Keyera in accordance with the legislation) and must remain open for a further 10 days after the acquiring person publicly announces that the shares deposited or tendered and not withdrawn constitute more than 50% of the shares outstanding held by independent shareholders.
+Keyera will issue new Rights on the date of the Meeting to all shareholders pursuant to the terms of the Rights Plan.
+One Right was issued for each outstanding Common Share on May 9, 2017 (the date the Rights Plan was approved by the Shareholders) and one Right will be issued for each Common Share issued after May 9, 2017 and prior to the earlier of the separation time (as described below) and the termination of the Rights Plan.
+The Rights will automatically trade with and be transferred with their underlying shares unless and until an event occurs that causes a separation, which would include a flip-in event (as described below) or the announcement of an intention to commence a take-over bid (other than Permitted Bid).
+The Rights are not exercisable unless and until there is such a separation.
+The issuance of the Rights does not change the manner in which shareholders currently trade their shares.

-A flip-in event would occur if a person, company or other entity were to become an acquiring person, that is, a person, company or other entity acquired beneficial ownership of at least 20% of the Common Shares other than pursuant to certain exceptions such as a permitted bid or an exempt acquisition.
-If the person, company or other entity acquires Common Shares under a permitted bid or exempt acquisition or one of the other specified exceptions, they are not considered to be an acquiring person and no flip-in event occurs.
-If a person, company or other entity does become an acquiring person, each Right then entitles each holder (other than the acquiring person) to purchase Common Shares at a 50% discount.
-Each holder of a Right may then purchase that number of Common Shares having a fair market value at the relevant time equal to twice the exercise price of the Right, in effect, permitting Common Shares to be acquired at a 50% discount to the market price at the time of exercise.
+A flip-in event would occur if a person were to become an acquiring person, that is, if a person acquires beneficial ownership of at least 20% of the shares other than pursuant to certain exceptions such as a Permitted Bid or an exempt acquisition.
+If the person acquires shares under a Permitted Bid or exempt acquisition or one of the other specified exceptions, they are not considered to be an acquiring person and no flip-in event occurs.
+If a person does become an acquiring person, each Right then entitles each holder (other than the acquiring person) to purchase shares at a 50% discount.
+Each holder of a Right may then purchase that number of shares having a fair market value at the relevant time equal to twice the exercise price for an amount equal to the exercise price, in effect permitting shares to be acquired at a 50% discount to the market price at the time of exercise.

-The acquiring person is not permitted to exercise its Rights.
+The acquiring person is not permitted to exercise any Rights.
 The Rights Plan provides that the acquiring person's Rights become null and void when the flip-in event occurs.
 The Rights Plan also provides that the Board of Directors may either waive the Rights Plan or redeem the Rights at a minimal price in certain circumstances.
-The Rights Plan thereby encourages unsolicited bidders to either make a permitted bid or to approach the Board of Directors with their offer and attempt to convince the Board of Directors to either waive the flip-in event or to redeem the Rights.
+The Rights Plan thereby encourages unsolicited bidders to either make a Permitted Bid or to approach the Board of Directors with their offer and attempt to convince the Board of Directors to either waive the flip-in event or to redeem the Rights.
 If the offer is coercive or inadequate, the Board of Directors can choose not to cooperate with the bidder and not to agree to waive the Rights Plan or redeem the Rights.